China's downturn-proof booze makers hit government wall

 “It really depends on how strongly the government would like to execute this policy,” said Melinda Zhang, a manager in the consumer and retail practice at the consultancy Booz & Co, who has studied the baijiu sector.

 “In the long term, we see the China baijiu market keeping stable growth,” she added.
 “The demand is there.
-Consumption behavior of businesses and the government will not have significant change.”
+Consumption behaviour of businesses and the government will not have significant change.”

 At the five-star Okura Garden Hotel in Shanghai, a top banquet venue, the beverage manager, surnamed Liao, said baijiu sales had dropped more than 20 percent since March.